KarolynW/moodle-lang-maker/README.md

   machine.
 * An OpenAI account with Batch API access and the `OPENAI_API_KEY` environment variable configured.
-* Optional: Azure OpenAI can be wired in manually, but the provided scripts use the public OpenAI client directly.
+* Optional: you can adapt the scripts to call alternative OpenAI-compatible providers, but they ship configured for the public OpenAI client.

 Install Python dependencies inside a virtual environment: